 Buy a business in Tampa

-f you are looking to buy a business in Tampa, TAMBAY Mergers & Acquisitions guides you through every step of the process.
+If you are looking to buy a business in Tampa, TAMBAY Mergers & Acquisitions guides you through every step of the process.
 As a boutique M&A firm, Tom Brubaker works directly with every buyer from the initial search through closing.
-No handoffs, no junior brokers handling your deal.
+He works your search personally, start to finish.

 Finding the Right Business for You